avelino/about.clj.social/CODE_OF_CONDUCT.md

 * An advocacy space.
 There are many important, controversial and political issues; and advocating for what you believe is important.
 However, [clj.social](https://clj.social) is not the place for that advocacy.
 Even correct views can violate our CoC.
 * An experts-only space.
-We all share a love of FOSS, but no [clj.social](https://clj.social) user should be shamed for not understanding a basic concept or told to read the manual before asking questions about a certain technology.
+We all share a love of Clojure and FOSS, but no [clj.social](https://clj.social) user should be shamed for not understanding a basic concept or told to read the manual before asking questions about a certain technology.

 ## Public Toots